ilikecode/martin-guzman-blog/content/blog/bypass-rules-that-disable-file-creation/index.md

 - OSCP
 ---

-This post will go over OSCP syllabus section 3.2 and how file redirection can be use to circumvent basic file creation rules on a target machine.
+This post will go over OSCP Syllabus Module 3.2 and how file redirection can be use to circumvent basic file creation rules on a target machine.
 I will discuss how we can bypass these rules when a target machine is not properly secured.
-This topic is important as it ties into Scripts, Netcat, Powercat, and creating Reverse Shells later on 😉.
+This topic is important as it ties into Scripts, Netcat, Powercat, and creating Reverse Shells later on #:wink:.
 Time to get started!

-## Checking for Enabled Text Editors
+## Check for Text Editors
 First, check if any text editors are still enabled on the target machine.
 If we are lucky, one of these was not disabled and it just saved ourselves time.

 The following commands will attempt to: